Menu Search VHL web CS

 Debate with Respekt

-Discussion featuring editors from the weekly Respekt and their guess.
-For more details and the names of guests visit www.vaclavhavel.cz prior to the event.
+Discussion featuring editors from the weekly Respekt and their guests.
+For more information visit www.vaclavhavel.cz prior to the event.

 Václav Havel Library, Ostrovní 13, Prague 110 00 | ico |